-PCS has been provided with and has reviewed the Italian law legal opinion provided by Legance.
-Confirmation of true sale i.e. enforceability of assignment, an assessment of the re-characterisation and claw-back risks are made in the Legal Opinion.
+Confirmation of true sale i.e. enforceability of assignment, an assessment of the re-characterisation risks is made in the legal opinion issued by the Transaction Legal Counsel.

-"True sale" is not a legal concept but a rating agency creation.
+"True sale" is not originally a legal concept but a rating agency creation.

 The essence of a "true sale" is that the property in the securitised assets has legally moved from the originator(s)/seller to the SSPE in such a way that the SSPE's ownership will be recognised as a matter of law, including and especially in the case of the insolvency of the originator(s)/seller.
-In a "true sale" the insolvency officer and creditors of the insolvent originator/seller are not able to satisfy the claims of the originator/seller's creditor out of the proceeds of the securitised assets.
+In a "true sale" the insolvency officer and creditors of the insolvent originator/seller are not able to satisfy the claims of the originator/seller's creditors out of the proceeds of the securitised assets.
 Following a "true sale" there is no legal device by which the assets can automatically revert to the originator/seller's ownership.
 Such automatic reversion is associated with security interests and anathema to a "true sale".